My Professional Journey

 My first degree was in Applied Statistics.
 That’s the path I followed when I moved to the UK at 19.
 I became a successful statistician.
 I could have kept growing in that field — but despite various career achievements, I had to admit something: it didn’t bring me joy.

-Since 2020, my analytical mindset and logical thinking have helped me in my work as a psychologist (or Counsellor, as it’s called here in the UK).
+Since 2020, my analytical mindset and logical thinking have helped me in my work as a psychologist.
 Psychology had been with me since childhood — I just didn’t consider it a career path at first.

 Back in school, I was fascinated by human psychology.
 In university, I chose it as a second subject and earned a dual degree.
 At the time, psychology was more for the soul — a way to find answers to my own questions.